 The ELI (http://kandaeli.com/) was founded in 1989 with four full-time members.
 It now employs 68 lecturers, representing a diversity of nationalities and backgrounds.
 The University graduated its first four-year cohort in March, 1991.
 The ELI cooperates with each of the four aforementioned departments to provide all first- and second-year students with a progressive English language education.

 Members of the ELI are normally expected to be at the university from 9.00 am to 5.00 pm, or 10.30 am to 6.30 pm, Monday through Friday.
 During the two semester breaks, each of approximately five to six weeks, lecturers are not typically required to be on campus at all.

 All lecturers are involved in the following during the two fifteen-week semesters of teaching:

-Conversing with students in the English Lounge and/or consulting by appointment in a skills-practice center (e.g. advising on writing skills in the Academic Support Area) for three hours per week
+Conversing with students in the English Lounge and/or consulting by appointment in a skills-practice center (e.g. advising on writing skills in the Academic Support Area) for two 90-minute sessions per week.